YueLiPicasso/OCanrenTutorial/Main/peano/README.md

  being a unique programming paradigm distinct from imperative programming and functional programming.

+Relation definitions are _declarative_, meaning that it first of all states a proposition.
+The emphsize is on "what" rather than "how".

 The library provides eight relations on Peano numbers:
 1. [less than](peano.ml#L45)